Aakanksha6may/Aakanksha6may/README.md

 - 👋 Hi, I’m @Aakanksha6may <Aakanksha Kumari>
-  An aspiring computer science engineering undergrad, entrepreneur, and thinker.
+  An aspiring computer science engineering undergrad, and thinker.

+  Highly analytical and detail-oriented professional with experience in data analysis and HR management.
+Skilled in data mining, statistical analysis, Python, Sql, and visualization.
+Adept at managing employee relations, recruitment, and talent management.
+Proven ability to develop and implement effective HR policies and procedures.
+Strong communication and interpersonal skills.

 I love working on projects!
 What I love about my major is that the majority of my work, if not all of it, is completely team-oriented, which has allowed me to grow in my perspectives and development as an aspiring software engineer and entrepreneur.
 Hence, since attending my college, I have found immense interest in participating in hackathons at diverse universities.
 Though, Business administration , operations and human management will always be my personal favorite.